 PLANNERS have refused permission for empty B-listed Glasgow City Centre premises to be turned into serviced apartments.

-Fifteen one-bedroom apartments were proposed for 125 Douglas Street, above, left, near Sauchiehall Street which was built in 1845.
+Fifteen one-bedroom apartments were proposed for 125 Douglas Street, below, left, near Sauchiehall Street which was built in 1845.
 The apartments were to have been provided on the upper floors, which were last used as offices.

-A statement submitted by Bennett Developments and Consultings had explained: “Given the succession of occupiers of the building over the years, little of the original features still exist apart from attractive cornicing details in the main rooms, and these will be retained and repaired/restored as necessary.”
+A statement submitted by Bennett Developments and Consulting had explained: “Given the succession of occupiers of the building over the years, little of the original features still exist apart from attractive cornicing details in the main rooms, and these will be retained and repaired/restored as necessary.”

 It continued: “In promoting this proposal, there is an opportunity to recycle this attractive Georgian property and, in the process, further the aims of city centre living in this busy and thrusting part of the city centre.